JeanMarcGaller/agentic_ai_evaluation/README.md

 ---

 ## 📬 Contact
+This repository is part of an academic project and is provided for demonstration and review purposes only.
 If you are interested in this work, have questions or recommendations, feel free to contact me via GitHub or email:

 Jean-Marc Galler